How to Check Your Credit Rating in Spain

 When banks offer credit you’ll often see the word ‘desde’ (from) before the interest rate.
 Hence interest rates advertised aren’t guaranteed: the best rates will only be available for the best clients.

-Banks will only provide credit when repayments take up to around 35-45% of your total income.
+Banks will only let you take out a loan or mortgage when repayments would take up to around 35-45% of your total income.
 You can carry out a quick calculation to see if this fits in with your income and financial obligations.
 If it doesn’t you have two options: either increase your income or reduce your obligations (neither of which are easy!)

 Work out the monthly repayments with an online calculator.
 If you can meet the repayments comfortably then it’s time to move on to the next step.